nosarthur/nosarthur.github.io/_posts/2018-05-12-software-career.md

 * Working as a developer
 * Advancing your career

-The chapters are almost independent, thus you can pick the relevant part to read.
+The chapters are more-or-less independent, thus you can pick the relevant part to read.
 (I read it from cover to cover and it took 6 days.)

 It contains a lot of useful information and I highly recommend it,